lowks/finch/README.md

   *  writable resource nesting (maybe for the future)
   *  XML/Protobufs/SOAP/whatever.
 Only json.
   *  cookie auth. use an api key. you could write a middleware layer that does this though.
+  *  integration with anything other than ecto or phoenix
   *  make you a sandwich